aurule/npc/README.md

 Default values are loaded from `support/settings-default.json` within the install directory.
 This file has extensive documentation of the available settings.

-User settings are loaded from `~/.config/npc/settings-user.json`.
+User settings are loaded from `~/.config/npc/settings.json`.
 Settings in this file will overwrite the default values.

-Finally, campaign settings are loaded from `.npc/settings-campaign.json` within the current directory at runtime.
+Finally, campaign settings are loaded from `.npc/settings.json` within the current directory at runtime.
 Settings here will overwrite the default and user values.

+## Type-Specific Settings

+Additional settings files are loaded for each special character type.
+Their files are loaded from the same directories as above, but are named `settings-[type].json`.
+So, the Changeling settings for a campaign would be found in `.npc/settings-changeling.json`.

+Each type-specific settings file starts with a single key that matches the name of the character type.
+This means that if you really want to, you can override type-specific settings within the normal `settings.json` file by putting the new values under the appropriate key.
+It's much better to keep the type-specific stuff separate, though.

+### Changeling Settings

+The keys inside `settings-changeling.json` specify what seemings and kiths are allowed, and what their blessings and curses are.
+The default list includes all seemings and kiths published by White Wolf for *Changeling: the Lost* as part of *New World of Darkness* first edition.
+To use a different list, you have to specify the entire new list of seemings or kiths that you want to use, even if only a few entries change.

+Changing the blessing and curse text is less arduous.
+To add a new blessing or curse, just add a new entry to the appropriate dict.
+Its key must be the name of the seeming or kith to which it applies.
+To change an existing blessing or curse, just add a new entry using the same key.
+The old entry will be overwritten.

+#### Validity

+Every seeming *must* have a corresponding entry in both the `blessings` and `curses` dicts.
+Every kith *must* have a corresponding entry in the `blessings` dict.
+Kith curses are not supported by NPC and will be ignored.

+Since both seemings and kiths share the same blessings and curses dictionaries, all seeming and kith names *should* be unique.
+If a seeming and kith have the same name, then both will have the same blessing and that's probably not what you want.

 # Testing